waynodiablo/Oystercard/further_javascript/jQuery.md

 * What is a Mustache?
 * What is a template?
 * How does the template interact with the data that we receive from the API call?
+* What is the point of the `.fail` and `.always` methods?
+What happens if you take them away?
 * Could we refactor the functions passed to `fail` and `always` into separate, more clearly named functions?
 * How could we test this?
 * The external libraries used here are being loaded over a CDN.
 What is a CDN?